 Frequently Asked Questions about Sanctuary Expansion

-Below are some of the most frequently asked questions about the current sanctuary expansion proposal.
+Below are some of the most frequently asked questions about the sanctuary expansion process.
 Click on any question to display the answer.
 If, after reading these responses, you still have questions, please feel free to contact us at firstname.lastname@example.org.

-The management of an expanded site will rely on the existing staff and programs and will continue to be funded under existing resources.
-This is part of the reasoning behind the selection of the preferred alternative, Alternative 3.
-In addition, we will work to strengthen community partnerships for education, outreach, research, resource protection and enforcement.
-We will also partner with local, state and other federal agencies to leverage resources and implement programs.
+The management of the expanded sanctuary will rely on existing staff and programs and will continue to be funded under existing resources.
+NOAA will continue to evaluate future resource needs of all sanctuaries in its formulation of annual budget requests.
+We will work to strengthen community partnerships for education, outreach, research, resource protection, and enforcement.
+We will also partner with local, state, and other federal agencies to leverage resources and implement programs.

-Existing FGBNMS regulations allow commercial and recreational fishing by hook and line only.
-This is the predominant type of fishing that occurs in the proposed expansion areas.
-Other types of fishing gear (including shrimp trawls, long lines and spearguns) are prohibited.
+Existing FGBNMS regulations allow commercial and recreational fishing by conventional hook and line fishing gear only.
+This is the predominant type of fishing that occurs in the new expansion areas.
+Other types of fishing gear (including shrimp trawls, longlines and spearguns) are prohibited.

-Existing FGBNMS regulations allow oil and gas development within the sanctuary outside of BOEM designated “No Activity Zones” as long as no injury to coral or other bottom formations can be demonstrated.
-However, enlarging the sanctuary’s existing boundaries would add the application of EPA discharge regulations to the new areas.
+Existing FGBNMS regulations allow oil and gas development within the sanctuary outside of BOEM-designated “No Activity Zones” as long as no injury to coral or other bottom formations can be demonstrated.
+However, after designation, EPA discharge regulations may apply in the new expansion areas.

-This proposal is directly responsive to recommendations contained in the “Gulf of Mexico Regional Ecosystem Restoration Strategy” (December 2011) developed by the Gulf of Mexico Ecosystem Restoration Task Force.
-Flower Garden Banks is specifically mentioned as one of those critical areas that should be protected and managed as part of a network of ecologically significant offshore sites to enhance the Gulf’s overall biological productivity and resilience.
+This expansion is directly responsive to recommendations contained in the “Deepwater Horizon Oil Spill Final Programmatic Damage Assessment and Restoration Plan” (February 2016) and the Final Open Ocean Restoration Plan for “Mesophotic and Deep Benthic Communities” (November 2019) developed through the Natural Resource Damage Assessment (NRDA) process.
+The Flower Garden Banks region is specifically mentioned as one of those critical areas that should be protected and managed as part of a network of ecologically significant offshore sites to enhance the Gulf’s overall biological productivity and resilience.